 This is the final post in a four-part series on Denver’s streetcar legacy and its role in neighborhood walkability.
 For the introductory post, click here.
-To get the most out of this post, I recommend taking a look at my app and selecting the Streetcar Neighborhood Walkability section in its sidebar.
+To get the most out of this post, I recommend taking a look at and selecting the Streetcar Neighborhood Walkability section in its sidebar.

 Picking up where my last post left off, I wanted to see how the Streetcar Neighborhood Commercial Developments (SNCDs) affected the walkability of Denver’s neighborhoods.
 There are many ways to measure walkability but given my focus on SNCDs I wanted to focus on proximity to destinations that could conceivably be located in an SNCD.
 I came up with seven destination categories: retail, grocery stores, restaurants, services, convenience stores, entertainment, and schools/daycares.
 I used NAICS codes to download their locations from Esri Business Analyst.